UFC Fight Night: Barboza vs. Lee: Predictions & Analysis

 A few statistical edges stand out.
 Chagas throws significantly more leather — a 1.3 sig. strike per minute gap.
 Bahadurzada is far more active with takedowns, averaging 0.7 more per 15 minutes.
 Chagas has tighter striking defense, making opponents miss more often.

 The Pick: Luan Chagas over Siyar Bahadurzada.
-The model gives Chagas a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Bahadurzada at 40% implied while our model sees 43% — a 3-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Chagas at 52%, but there's almost nothing separating these two.
+Notably, the betting market has Bahadurzada at 40% implied while our model sees 48% — a 8-point disagreement that could signal value.

 Corey Anderson vs Patrick Cummins